Optimal ambition in business, politics and life: Model

 We model an `agent' searching among a set of possible strategies over a finite number of time periods, $t_{\text{max}}$.
 The agent does not know each strategy's reward in advance, but they do have information about the statistical distribution of rewards across all strategies.
 We explore scenarios where the agents know the true distribution of rewards, and scenarios where the agents estimate the distribution from their peers' rewards.

-Strategies and rewards could abstractly represent, for example, jobs and salaries for a job-seeker, colleges and application cycles for a prospective student, venture ideas and payoffs for an entrepreneur, dating prospects and relationship satisfaction for a single, campaign strategies and popularity for a political candidate, policies and their outcomes for a policy maker, or patches with different potential harvests for a harvester.
+Strategies and rewards could abstractly represent, for example, jobs and salaries for a job-seeker, colleges and application cycles for a prospective student, venture ideas and payoffs for an entrepreneur, returns and exercising time for a financial option holder, dating prospects and relationship satisfaction for a single, campaign strategies and popularity for a political candidate, policies and their outcomes for a policy maker, or patches with different potential harvests for a harvester.
 There are many other possible examples.
 Our model is admittedly simpler than these real decision settings, but we argue that its key qualitative insights should generalize to more complex settings.

 During each time period, our agent either sticks with their current strategy or chooses a new one.
 Their objective is to maximize the sum of rewards across the $t_{\text{max}}$ time periods.
 Their key decision variable is when to be satisfied with the current strategy.
 We assume that agents have a satisfaction threshold, $T$, measured as a number of standard deviations, $\sigma$, above or below the mean reward across all strategies, $\mu$.
 The agent searches in each time step until they find a strategy with a reward greater than or equal to $T$.
 Then, they stick with that strategy and its reward for the rest of the time periods.
 The higher $T$, the more ambitious the agent.